mongodb/docs/source/includes/firewall-configuration-cloud.rst

 Therefore, all MongoDB ports must be open to every server that hosts an Automation, Monitoring or Backup Agent.
-For example, if you are running MongoDB processes on ``27000``, ``27017`` and ``27020``, then those three ports must be open from all servers that are hosting an |mms|
+For example, if you are running MongoDB processes on ``27000``, ``27017`` and ``27020``, then those three ports must be open from all servers that are hosting an Agent.
-Agent.